 SeRoBatt: "Secondary Sources of Critical Raw Materials for Battery Cell Production - Potentials, Recovery, Resynthesis"

-In a circular research approach, various EoL products containing lithium, nickel, manganese and cobalt are examined for their suitability for battery production using material and material flow analyses.
-The focus is particularly on glass ceramics, which represent the second largest group of lithium-containing products after lithium-ion batteries and for which there is currently no regulated material cycle.
+Particular focus is placed on glass ceramics, which represent the second largest group of lithium-containing products after lithium-ion batteries and for which there is currently no regulated material cycle.

 Project schedule